 There are many types of nuts and they are grown in different regions around the world, with each having their own specific sustainability challenges.

 For example, cashews are grown by smallholder farmers in rural Africa and Asia who are among the poorest in the world.
 They cannot always grow enough to feed their families and need support to increase yields and improve livelihoods.
 Whereas hazelnuts are mainly grown on large, professionalised farms in Turkey which bring in seasonal workers to help with the harvest.
 The priority there is to make sure those workers have fair contracts and wages.

 Spices make up a very diverse product group.
-Olam Food Ingredients spices range includes chillies, onion, garlic, pepper, parsley and tropical spices, like turmeric, ginger, cinnamon and cumin.
-Read some stories about what Olam Food Ingredients does to produce spices in a sustainable way or find related information on sustainability policies for spices here.
+Our spices range includes chilies, onion, garlic, pepper, parsley and tropical spices, like turmeric, ginger, cinnamon and cumin.
+Read an example of an impact story about what we do to produce onions in a sustainable way or find related information on spices here.

 Rich in protein and nutrients, milk and other dairy products are enjoyed by millions of people all over the world.
 But dairy farming can be associated with sustainability challenges like greenhouse gas emissions, as well as issues like animal welfare.

 That’s why we’ve been taking action for many years, and since 2018 we have made a significant reduction in our carbon footprint per litre of milk produced.
 However, we know there is still more to do to scale sustainable impact for our people, animals and the planet.